-They can be run by an "education provider" - an organisation or company brought in by the group setting up the school - but these firms are not allowed to make a profit.
+They are often run by an "education provider" - an organisation or company brought in by the group setting up the school - but these firms are not allowed to make a profit.

-The schools are established as academies, independent of local authorities and with increased control over their curriculum, teachers' pay and conditions, and the length of school terms and days.
+The schools are established as academies, independent of local authorities.
+Unlike local-authority-run schools, they are exempt from teaching the national curriculum and have increased control over teachers' pay and conditions and the length of school terms and days.

 How did they come into being?

 Free schools were much talked about in the run-up to the general election in May 2010.
 They were the flagship policy of the then shadow education secretary, Michael Gove.

 A month after he was appointed, he invited groups to submit their proposals for free schools.

 Free schools were given approval in the Academies Act 2010, which also paved the way for existing state primary and secondary schools to become academies.

 The act also stipulated that all new schools had to be academies or free schools.
 This meant local authorities lost their power to create new schools, although they still have responsibility to ensure there are enough school places locally.

 What sorts of groups have applied to set up free schools?